 5 Ways to Welcome Your Team Back to the Office After a Pandemic

-As we’ve heard over and over again, these are unprecedented times, so chances are you don’t have a playbook full of fun, team building ideas to help your employees return to the office after a global health pandemic.
+As we’ve heard over and over again, these are unprecedented times, so you're scrambling for ways to engage your employees.
+Chances are, you don’t have a playbook full of fun, team building ideas to help your employees return to the office after a global health pandemic.
 Am I right?
 Lucky for you, we do!

 Looking for employee gift ideas?
 I’ve seen many articles listing out the “20 Best Back to Office Gifts” you can give to your team.
 Gifts are great, but you can do better!
 What employees want now more than ever is to feel heard by their employer, feel valued, feel supported in the return to “normal life” and to feel connected.
 Once you’ve got that sorted, then sure, throw in some branded t-shirts and hand sanitizer.

 Ok, here we go...